realworldocaml/book/book/functors/README.md

     end
 ```

-The interface is precisely what we want: the type `t` is abstract, and the
+The interface is precisely what we want: the type `t` is abstract, and
-type of the endpoint is exposed; so we can create values of type
+the type of the endpoint is exposed; so we can create values of type
-`Int_interval.t` using the creation function, but not directly using the
+`Int_interval.t` using the creation function, but not directly using
-constructors and thereby violating the invariants of the module:
+the constructors and thereby violating the invariants of the module.

 ```ocaml env=main
 # module Int_interval = Make_interval(Int);;